 A litter box + 1

-You will need a litter box for the secluded room, but you should always have one litter box for each cat in your home and an extra one for the house, ideally in different locations.
-Litter should be scooped daily
+You will need a litter box for the safe room, but you should always have one litter box for each cat in your home and an extra one for the house, ideally in different locations.
+Litter should be scooped daily.

-We us unscented, clumping litter.
-If you decide to use another type, keep a litter box of clumping available until the cat gets used to the new type.
+Clumping, unscented litter is the AVA standard.
+If you decide to use another type, keep a litter box of clumping available until the cat gets used to the new type, gradually transitioning over the course of 7 days, and/or adding an extra box of the new type.
 Avoid scented litter as most cats do not like it.

 Scratching is a healthy, natural and necessary behaviour for cats.
 It stretches their backs and chests, helps remove loose nail sheaths, and also leaves their scent behind so they feel ownership of the territory, which is key to their confidence.
 Plus it feels good!